barunik/DynamicNets.jl/README.md

 Note that current version of the codes works with 3 possible horizons of user's choice

-Function DynNet estimates time varying total network connectedness as well as directional connectedness with following inputs and outputs, timing for a 9 variable system and 33 simulations is for MacBook Pro 2016 with 2.9 GHz Dual-Core Intel Core i5
+Function DynNet estimates time varying total network connectedness as well as directional connectedness with following inputs and outputs, timing for a 4 variable system and 33 simulations is for MacBook Pro 2020 with 2,3 GHz Quad-Core Intel Core i7 with 32GB 3733 MHz Memory.

 ````julia
 C,CI1,CI2 = DynNet(data,horizon1,horizon2,L,W,Nsim,corr)